ElleZWQ/Our-works/README.md

    - Contributions: propose two novel matrix-based estimators for conditional transfer entropy and high-order transfer entropy.
      The former can detect both indirect and common causation, while the latter can detect synergistic effect.
 2. [Jacobian Regularizer-based Neural Granger Causality](https://openreview.net/forum?id=FG5hjRBtpm)
-   - Published in ICML2024 (CCFA, top AI conference, 西交最具)
+   - Published in ICML 2024 (CCFA, top AI conference, 西交最具)
    - [Code](https://github.com/ElleZWQ/JRNGC.git)
    - Contributions: To our best knowledge, this is the first work to harness a single NN model with shared hidden layers for multivariate Granger causality analysis.
 Our method can not only obtain the summary Granger causality but also the full-time Granger causality.
 We evaluate our method on commonly used benchmark datasets with extensive experiments.
 Our method can outperform state-of-the-art baselines and show an excellent ability to discover Granger causality, especially for sparse causality.